PopovMP/request-service/README.md

   - `Content-Type: application/x-www-form-urlencoded` => `queryString.parse( data.toString() )`
   - other => `data.toString()`

-The Request properties is an object with properties from the outgoing request and incomming reponse.
+The Request properties is an object with properties from the outgoing request and incoming response.

 An example of **Request properties**: